 I am so glad we opted for the tour.
 I would hate to think what information we would have missed if we had of opted for the independent tour.

 We returned to Auschwitz in 2019 and did an independent tour.
-Our 2013 assumption was correct, you need to do a tour to find out all the information.
+Our 2013 assumption was correct, you need to do a tour to find all the information.

-While waiting in an open area just across from the main gate, I had a chance to look around and I was totally stunned by what I saw.
-I had pictured a desolate, gloomy, barren place that was completely void of any niceness, of anything that resembled a decent place.
-Now we mean no disrespect at all when we say this, but it was pretty.
-It looked like a quaint little village.
+While waiting in an open area just across from the main gate, I had a chance to look around, and I was stunned by what I saw.
+I had pictured a desolate, gloomy, barren place completely void of any niceness, of anything that resembled a decent place.

-It was so green and the trees were everywhere.
+It was so green, and the trees were everywhere.
 In the back of your mind, you thought of why it would be so green, and you knew the answer.

 The red brick barracks looked so strong and neat.
-It completely blindsided me how I felt seeing it and knowing what happened there, how could it look so nice with all the horror and atrocities it had seen?
+It completely blindsided me how I felt seeing it and knowing what happened there.
+How could it look so nice with all the horror and atrocities it had seen?

 If you took away the barbed wire and guardhouses, it could have been ‘picture perfect’.
 It was peaceful, quiet and nothing we were ready for.